waiwera/waiwera/doc/user/setup_eos.rst

 Permeability modification
 =========================

 For some equations of state, the fluid state can change the effective local permeability.
-For example, when the :ref:`water_salt_eos` are used, a solid halite phase can be present when salt precipitates out of solution.
+For example, when the :ref:`water_salt_eos` is used, a solid halite phase can be present when salt precipitates out of solution.

 This effect can be represented using the **"eos.permeability_modifier"** value.
 This object a **"type"** string value which determines how the permeability is reduced as the effective porosity decreases.
 Its possible values are "none", "power" and "verma-pruess".